Brock Nelson Game Preview: Islanders vs. Penguins

 Nelson Season Stats Insights

-- Nelson has a point in 18 games this year (out of 33), including multiple points 11 times.
+- Nelson has a point in 18 games this season (out of 35), including multiple points 11 times.

-- In 12 of 33 games this season, Nelson has had an assist, including two games with multiple assists.
+- In 12 of 35 games this year, Nelson has had an assist, including two games with multiple assists.

-- The implied probability that Nelson hits the over on his points over/under is 59.8%, based on the odds.
+- The implied probability that Nelson hits the over on his points prop total is 58.8%, based on the odds.

-- There is an implied probability of 39.2% of Nelson going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Nelson going over his assist prop bet, based on the odds, is 37.7%.

 Sign up for Underdog fantasy today.